A tightness criterion for random fields, with application to the Ising model: Tightness criterion

 The \emph{local Besov space} $\Bbl(U)$ is the completion of $C^\infty(U)$ with respect to the family of semi-norms

 indexed by $\chi \in C^\infty_c(U)$.

 \end{defi}

+\begin{rem} This characterization of Besov spaces is the most useful for us to obtain a tightness result for local domains, as stressed in the Introduction, due to its projection on compactly supported wavelets.
+However, in Appendix~\ref{a:notselfcont} we outline a proof of the equivalence between Definition~\ref{def.Besov} and one based on the Littlewood-Paley decomposition (see Definition~\ref{a:def:litpaley}).
+This second definition is the one used in \cite{bcd} to prove a large number of results on the spaces $\B^{\alpha}_{p,q} $, including their relation with other well-known function spaces. \end{rem}

 \begin{rem} Similarly to the observation of Remark~\ref{r.separ}, our definition of $\Bb$ departs slightly from the usual one, which consists in considering the set of distributions such that \eqref{e:def:Besov} is finite.
 The two definitions coincide only when both $p$ and $q$ are finite.
-The present definition has the advantage of making the space separable in every case. \end{rem}
+The present definition has the advantage of making the space separable in every case, by taking the closure of a family of smooth compactly supported functions.
+On the other hand, for $\al \in (0,1)$, the more standard definition of the space $\B^{\alpha}_{\infty,\infty}$ would coincide with the Hölder space of regularity $\alpha$ (see Appendix~\ref{a:notselfcont} and \cite{bcd}), which is not separable. \end{rem}

 \begin{rem} One can check that the space $\Bb$ of Definition~\ref{def:Besov:wave} does not depend on the choice of the multiresolution analysis, in the sense that for any $r > | \alpha |$, any different $r$-regular multiresolution analysis yields an equivalent norm (see Proposition~\ref{a:p:equiv} of the appendix).
 In this section, we recall that we fix $r \in \N$, and consider Besov spaces $\Bb$ with $\alpha \in \R$, $| \alpha | < r$. \end{rem}